boydx/geosalad/PITCHME.md

 #HSLIDE

 ###Chunk of code, recipe, gist, etc.
-* Free you from the click click desktop
+* Avoid the click click desktop
-* Can be easily executed on remote computers
+* Execute on remote servers (with terrabites of memory)
-* Learn it once...
+* Write it once, use it forever

 #HSLIDE?image=https://c1.staticflickr.com/6/5713/31179013342_da99860b71_k.jpg